Samreay/Samreay/_posts/reviews/2022-01-07-brightest_shadow.md

 goodreads: https://www.goodreads.com/en/book/show/51083937-the-brightest-shadow
 loc: 'reviews/brightest_shadow/'
 permalink: /reviews/brightest_shadow
+tags: [female-lead, in-progress, cultivation]
+sentence: "The arrival of the Hero was worse than anyone could have imagined."
 ---

 *Disclaimer: the thoughts in this review come from reading only the first book of the series.
 I have not read 'A Hollow Mountain', yet.*